Clipy/Clipy/Pods/RxScreeen/README.md

 ```

 ## Dependencies
-The source code is dependent on hotkey library.
 - [Screeen](https://github.com/Clipy/Screeen)

-## Hot to Build
+## How to Build
 1. Move to the project root directory
 2. Install dependency library with `carthage` or `git submodule`
- - `carthage checkout --use-submodules` or `git submodule init && git submodule update`
+3. `carthage checkout --use-submodules` or `git submodule init && git submodule update`
 4. Open `RxScreeen.xcworkspace` on Xcode.
 5. build.